mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 -   no force-pushes
 -   no direct pushes

 This means that even contributors with write access still follow a formal workflow.
 So contributor status gives you **access**, but not necessarily unrestricted freedom.

-## 11. Step 4: Make Changes and Commit {#11-step-4-make-changes-and-commit}
+- **Step 4: Make Changes and Commit**

 After creating your branch, edit the necessary files and commit your work.

 ``` bash
 git add .
 git commit -m "Improve login validation for empty email input"
 ```

-### Good Commit Message Advice {#good-commit-message-advice}
+**Good Commit Message Advice**

 Strong commit messages are: